No one has ever seen God; but if we love one another, God lives in us and his love is made complete in us.

 1 John 4:12

 As believers we should be confident of the mysterious substitution that has happened between Jesus and us.
-He has exchanged places with us, giving to us his righteousness in exchange for our sin.
+He has exchanged places with us, giving His righteousness in exchange for our sin.
 Verses in 1 John make it clear.
 Every encounter we have with a brother is an encounter with Jesus.
-This is an astounding truth.

 Every brother, every sister is a rendezvous of wonderful significance.
 When we serve them, we are really serving the Lord Himself.
 I guess it can also be a sobering experience if we should mistreat or neglect them.
 What we say and what we do has consequences.